 oled_clear()

-Inside the loop, use a delay of one second.
-We can wait or cause a delay in the program for a specific number of seconds by calling the sleep() function from the time module, as follows:
+Inside the loop, use a delay of one or two seconds.
+We can add delay in the execution of a program for a specific number of seconds by calling the sleep() function from the time module, as follows:

 from time import sleep